 – You will have a lot less confusion and expense at the end of the year when you have a business bank account and a credit card for business purposes only.
 Keep them separate from your personal accounts.
 Set yourself up for on-line banking so that you can take care of business at any time of day or night.
 Track your use of bank cards using a phone app such as Checkbook Genius.

-It sets up folders especially designed for financial filing.
+) It sets up folders specially designed for financial filing.
 You can also file all those receipts that come in by e-mail and those that you have scanned.
 Everything in one place.
-These steps allow you to become a paperless business; no more need to mess around with the proverbial shoe box.
+These steps allow you to become a paperless business; no more need to mess around with the proverbial shoebox.

 Mileage and travel expense

 – In Canada, the taxman insists on seeing your mileage log if you are claiming car expenses in your business.
 The Android app Cashbook Expense Tracker

 will use your GPS to track mileage and record it so that at year-end it can be downloaded as a spreadsheet.
 No more messing with missing pens and notebooks.